Traits of Successful Design Managers

 Strong Design Skills

-A Design Manager with strong technical skills in sketching, 3D, renderings or mechanical knowledge is able to clearly communicate his ideas quickly to the design team.
+A Design Manager with strong technical skills in sketching, 3D, renderings or mechanical knowledge is able to clearly communicate his or her ideas quickly to the design team.
 A design background grounded with strong technical skills helps to actually facilitate the design process.
 Not only that, a design manager with a strong set of design skills, is able to better motivate and inspire his team.

 Good Communication Skills